BboxLab/remote-template-android/README.md

 Known issues:
 * The settings part allows to modify manually the Bbox Ip address, but this has no effect.
 The only way to connect to a Bbox is the Automatic detection at startup

-NB :
+Branch :

-Master branch : for Android 4.1
+* Master branch : for Android 4.1

-1.4 branch : for Android TV 5.1
+* 1.4 branch : for Android TV 5.1